a-johnston/5kgl/README.md

 # 5KGL
-More or less the suite of features I would want on hand if I were to ever develop a game in OpenGl.
+More or less the suite of features I would want on hand if I were to ever develop a game in OpenGL.
 Built to be small and portable and hopefully pretty quick.

 Originally written for HackCWRU 2016.
 Beerware 2016.